 20.4.10.
-Working Lope - While maintaining the three-beat cadence, the horse must go forward with even and elastic steps.
+Working Lope - While maintaining the three beat cadence, the horse must go forward with even and elastic steps.
 The back must be relaxed and the shoulders free; there is an obvious push from the hindquarters and the hind legs step actively up under the horse.
 The horse must maintain light contact with the bit and his nose must be in front of the vertical.

-20.4.11.
-Faults of gaits include crookedness, loss of rhythm; tight and tense back with short stiff neck; horse of forehand and/or leaning on the bit; nose consistently behind the vertical; changing tempo; and evasion of contact.
+- 20.4.11.
+Faults of gaits include crookedness, loss of rhythm; tight and tense back with short stiff neck; horse of forehand and/or leaning on the bit; nose consistently behind the vertical; changing tempo; and evasion of contact. - 20.4.12.
+Gaited Dressage Tack and Bit Requirements English type saddle with stirrups is compulsory at all levels.
+Cut-back saddles are allowed if the horse is exhibited in Saddle Seat attire.